Terramation is a new, eco-friendly alternative to burial or cremation. It’s sometimes called human composting or body composting.

 Composting a human body is not currently legal in the UK.

-This is because there are strict rules about how bodies are put to rest.
-And since the terramation process is quite new, it hasn’t yet been reviewed or signed off by the UK Government.
+There are strict rules about how bodies are put to rest.
+Since the terramation process is quite new, it hasn’t yet been reviewed or signed off by the UK Government.

 If you live in the UK and you’re interested in terramation, you might want to consider a woodland burial instead.
 This is another kind of eco-friendly funeral that has similar goals to terramation and is perfectly legal.